 The MERC is a legislated position under the Emergency Management Act 2013 and is responsible for the effective coordination of emergency response within the municipality.
+The MERC is a member of Victoria Police and the position is held by the Station Commander, Knox Police.
 The role is detailed in Part 3 of the Emergency Management Manual Victoria.